andnig/.dotfiles/python.md

    `jupytext --set-formats ipynb,py:percent notebook.ipynb`.

 5. Open this newly created python file and run:

    - :MoltenInit (Note: In the file buffer, not neotree!)
    - :MoltenEvaluate
+   - There are several keymaps defined.
+Press <localleader> c to find them.

+6. To sync ipynb and py files, run `jupytext --sync notebook.ipynb`.